cryptogopher/issue_recurring/README.md

 ### 1.2

-* plugin is now compatible with Redmine 4.0/Rails 5.2,
+* plugin is now compatible with Redmine 4.0/Rails 5.2, (2019-07-14: well, actually it is compatible with Redmine 4.0, but due to mistake migrations don't work with Redmine 3.4; either update to v1.3 or copy migration files from there),
 * it is now disallowed to create multiple in-place recurrence schedules for single issue.
 No real world scenario could justify such configuration and it might cause problems for the unwary.

 ### 1.1